CUH Logo

 Mobile menu open

-Balloon retained gastrostomy tube (Mic-G) in children – information for parents and carers
+Balloon retained gastrostomy tube (Mic-G) in children

 Patient information A-Z

-What is a balloon retained ‘Mic G’ gastrostomy tube?
+What is a balloon retained ‘Mic-G’ gastrostomy tube?

 A gastrostomy tube passes into the stomach through a stoma (hole), in the skin.
 Once in place a gastrostomy tube enables feed, and medication, to be fed directly into the stomach.
 A gastrostomy tube is used in cases where a child cannot eat or cannot eat enough to meet normal nourishment needs, cannot drink or cannot drink enough to maintain hydration or, where children cannot take their medication orally.

 There are different types of balloon retained gastrostomy tubes.
 This leaflet is about a specific balloon retained gastrostomy called a Mic-G tube which is made of silicone, has an inflatable balloon at one end (inside the body) and an external disc at the other end (outside the body) The Mic-G tubes can be inserted as a laparoscopic (‘key-hole’) or open procedure; your surgeon will discuss with you which method is suitable for your child.
-The Mic G tube can be a temporary tube to form a gastrostomy tract or used as a regular tube for children requiring gastric decompression.
+The Mic-G tube can be a temporary tube to form a gastrostomy tract or used as a regular tube for children requiring gastric decompression.

 Balloon retained gastrostomy tube

-The silicone retention balloon:
+The silicone retention balloon

 The balloon retained gastrostomy tube is fitted with a small balloon which is inflated inside the stomach to hold the tube in place.
 It is filled with sterile (cooled, boiled) water which should be changed for the first time four weeks after the tube is inserted and weekly thereafter.
 This will be carried out by your child’s community nurse until you are happy to do it yourself.

-The external disc:
+The external disc

 The external disc holds the tube in place yet allows air to circulate around the skin.
 The bottom of the base should rest just above the skin surface.
 When the tube is placed for the first time there will be sutures (stitches) in place which will be removed by the community nurse after 10 days.

-The inflation port:
+The inflation port

 The inflation port is used to access the retaining balloon.

-The feed/medication port:
+The feed/medication port

 The feed/medication port is accessed using enteral feeding syringes and feeding sets.